-This is how to make Monster cookie bars with cake mix, chocolate chips, peanut butter, oats and more baked in a 9×13 pan and sliced into squares.
-You are going to love this easy boxed cake mix recipe.
+This is how to make cookie bars with cake mix, M&Ms, chocolate chips and oats baked in a 9×13 pan or round pan to make an easy cookie cake.
+You are going to love this boxed cake mix hack for dessert tonight.

 Golden cookie bars from cake mix studded with chocolate chips and colorful candy pieces, cut into squares on parchment paper.